 During term time, Edmonstone is home to 52 boys aged 13-18.
 One of the original six Houses at Haileybury, Edmonstone dates back to 1863 when the first Housemaster was Rev H Couchman.
-Almost 150 years and 14 Housemasters later, Edmonstone remains a thriving boarding community and House spirit is as strong as ever.
+One hundred and fifty years and 15 Housemasters later, Edmonstone remains a thriving boarding community and House spirit is as strong as ever.

 Since 1995, Edmonstone has occupied modern, purpose-built accommodation on the north side of Avenue.
 Visitors to the House regularly comment on the warm and friendly atmosphere.
 Relationships among the boys are excellent, both within and between year groups.
 A very high proportion of boarders means there are always lots of people around and something to do.

 Charity dinners have become a significant feature of house life in recent years.
-Some years ago the boys chose to forgo their usual Thursday night pizzas, donating the money they would have spent to charity.
-Instead, they were treated to Mr Dixon's chicken curry or Mr Loughton's spaghetti bolognaise.
-This has grown into something of a tradition, the only difference now being that the boys cook.
 We have raised money for a variety of causes and most recently bought mosquito nets for the Haileybury Youth Trust after former Head of House Ryan O'Leary spent part of his gap year working with the HYT in Uganda.
 The annual Champagne and Shepherd's Pie Evening, where parents join Sixth Form boys and House staff for dinner, has become hugely popular, with entertainment at the dinner provided by the boys themselves.

 Inter-House sporting competitions are always fiercely contested.
 Almost half of the current boys have won their House socks for being part of the winning team in a House competition.
 Success beyond sports means boys have earned their House colours tie for activities including debating, the cabaret evening, music and drama.